 Structures are always able to be constructed in XAML, by CLR definition.
-This is because a CLR compiler implicitly creates a default constructor for a structure.
+This is because a CLR compiler implicitly creates a parameterless constructor for a structure.
 This constructor initializes all property values to their defaults.

 In some cases, the default construction behavior for a structure is not desirable.
 This might be because the structure is intended to fill values and function conceptually as a union.
 As a union, the contained values might have mutually exclusive interpretations, and therefore, none of its properties are settable.
 An example of such a structure in the WPF vocabulary is GridLength.
 Such structures should implement a type converter so that the values can be expressed in attribute form, by using string conventions that create the different interpretations or modes of the structure values.
-The structure should also expose similar behavior for code construction through a non-default constructor.
+The structure should also expose similar behavior for code construction through a non-parameterless constructor.

 Interfaces can be used as underlying types of members.
 The XAML type system checks the assignable list and expects that the object that is provided as the value can be assigned to the interface.
 There is no concept of how the interface must be presented as a XAML type as long as a relevant assignable type supports the XAML construction requirements.